 Working with Elephants

 One of the things on my bucket list is to take a volunteer vacation and go work with animals.
 After recently doing some fundraising with the BCSPCA, I met a woman who did just that.
-Rosemary Conder is the Chief Development Officer at the BCSPCA and she’s volunteer with elephants five times, four of those in Thailand and once in the U.S. I talked with her about her amazing experience.
+Rosemary Conder is the Chief Development Officer at the BCSPCA and she’s done volunteer work with elephants five times, four of those in Thailand and once in the U.S. I spoke with her about her amazing experience.

 KM: How did you first become involved with elephant rescue?

 RC: My husband and I were on a plane heading over to Japan on our honeymoon and next to us was a teenager on his way to Thailand.
 His parents were sending him to volunteer at an elephant sanctuary as a graduation present.
 I thought it was a great idea and decided to do the same thing!

 RC: Elephants are so incredibly intelligent, emotionally complex and are empathetic towards other creatures.
 Science has proven it but through my volunteer work, I experienced it first hand.
 It is amazing to watch such enormous, powerful creatures exhibit tenderness, affection, and play.
 Spending time with them as I did, I felt the intensity of their presence.
 They are so engaging and soulful.

 KM: What were your responsibilities there?

 RC: It depends on the sanctuary.
 At Wildlife Friends Foundation of Thailand, for example, I had quite a hefty daily schedule that involved food preparation, food foraging, taking them for daily walks in the jungle, assisting with veterinary care, cleaning their enclosures, bathing them and making food based games for them.
 It was quite a workout but spending time with them so intimately is worth every ounce of sweat!